MicrosoftDocs/learn/learn-pr/wwl-azure/understand-concurrency-mysql/includes/3-understand-when-to-use-thread-pools.md

 You can also define the number of threads in the pool by setting the following server parameters:

 - **thread_pool_max_threads** This defines the maximum number of threads in the pool at any one time.
-- **thread_pool_min_threads** This defines the minimum the number of threads that will be reserved in the pool, even after connections are closed.
+- **thread_pool_min_threads** This defines the minimum number of threads that will be reserved in the pool, even after connections are closed.

 > [!NOTE]
 > MySQL 5.6 does not support thread pools.